 Lemongrass essential oil has an amazing amount of uses.
 You can evaporate it into the air to kill molds, fungi, and bacteria, and that will greatly improve your response to allergens.
 Lemongrass has excellent anti-histamine properties and helps to fight a wide variety of inflammations, especially those of the lungs and other sensitive areas in the respiratory system.

-It’s high in minerals and delivers a high dose of the antioxidant vitamins such as B12.
+It’s high in minerals and delivers a high dose of antioxidant vitamins such as B12.
 It’s analgesic and antimicrobial effects have been studied for over 100 years.
 This makes it a powerful ally when fighting symptoms of allergy.

 How You Use It